 In addition to my car expenses, I also pay transportation costs.
 I ride the bus to and from work almost every day, which costs a total of $4.50 a day or $22.50 a week.
 Unfortunately, my work doesn't reimburse for my bus pass so I have to pay this expense.

 Other ways to reduce car expenses

 I have pretty much reduced my car expenses as much as possible.
-I also don't have any guilt that I splurge on Uber a couple time a month.
 Here are some other ideas to reduce your monthly car and transportation expenses: